-The annual general meeting appointed Dr Ralph-Thomas Honegger (Chairman), Andrea Sieber (member) and Peter Spuhler (member) to the Nomination and Compensation Committee.
+The annual general meeting appointed Bruno Bettoni (Chairman) and Dr Ralph-Thomas Honegger (member) to the Nomination and Compensation Committee.
 The meetings are normally attended by the Chief Executive Officer.

-In 2017, the Nomination and Compensation Committee held two meetings, which the Chief Executive Officer also participated in.
-The two one-hour meetings were attended by all Committee members for the full duration of the meeting.
+In 2016, the Nomination and Compensation Committee held two meetings, which the Chief Executive Officer also participated in.
 These meetings were essentially concerned with personal particulars regarding Group Management, with wage policy for the entire company, as well as with remuneration of the members of the Board and Group Management.
-In connection with the recruitment of a new Head of Project Development, the Nomination and Compensation Committee conducted interviews with candidates.
-External advisors were not called in.
+In connection with the recruitment of a new Chief Financial Officer, the Nomination and Compensation Committee called on the services of consulting external advisors and participated in several candidate interviews.
 The Committee submitted its proposals regarding these issues to the Board of Directors.